How to Delete Emails in Python

 imap.logout()

-Awesome, the code is complete, for testing this code, I'm gonna delete all emails came from Google Alerts email:
+Awesome, the code is complete, for testing this code, I'm gonna delete all emails that came from the Google Alerts email:

 Emails to DeleteAnd indeed, after I ran the script, I got this output: